myriadrf/lc-website/primer/licensing.rst

 **Geographical location**

-This may be fixed coordinates or within some radius of a specified location.
+A base station may need to be at fixed coordinates or within some radius of a specified location.

 **Deployment location**